Power Board API¶

 The power board has a piezo sounder which can buzz.

-want to play.
-The first argument is the duration of the beep, in
+buzz function accepts two parameters.
+The first argument is the duration of the beep, in seconds.

 Theoretically, the piezo buzzer will buzz at any provided frequency, however humans can only hear between 20Hz and 20000Hz.